nhrones/BuenoKv/README.md

   - Full text search per column (property)
     - See: https://nhrones.github.io/BuenoCache/
 - Require no external dependencies (Deno not required)
-  - Full library is browser compatible
+  - Provided library and tools to be browser compatible